kevindharmawan/golang-gin-boilerplate/README.md

 go run main.go
 ```

-By default, you can access the app from `http://localhost:8080/`
+By default, you can access the app from `http://localhost:8080/`.

+## API Documentation

+The REST API documentation is accessible from `docs/docs.http`.
+If you want to test the REST API from this file, you can use this [VSCode REST Client Extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+Please don't forget to change the Firebase API key in `@firebase_api_key`.

 ## Future Plan

 1. Integrate Redis
 2. Websocket
-3. Deploy to Google Cloud Platform example
-4. Deploy to Amazon Web Service example
-5. Deploy to Heroku example
-6. Move Firebase integration to another branch
-7. Add authentication provider in another branch
+3. Terraform + Docker deployment
+4. SonarQube
+5. Unit test
+6. Prometeus + Grafana